-- 1. Wisconsin (Madison)

-- 2. Yale

-- 3. Harvard

-- 4. U. of Chicago

-- 5. Oxford

-- 6. Cambridge/NYU/Columbia/Penn/London/Edinburgh

-- 7. Nation-Based Rankings will be sectioned here:

-Stanford/NYU/Virginia/Duke/Michigan/Berkeley/

-Georgetown/Cornell/Northwestern/Vanderbilt and so on (The order of rank will be marshaled on the basis of USNWR law school rankings because of no meaningful data in this scheme of rating.
+Institutions Summary of Consultation 1.
+Wisconsin (Madison) 2.
+Yale 3.
+Harvard As read beneath 4.
+U. of Chicago 5.
+Oxford 6.Cambridge/NYU/Columbia/UPenn/London/Edinburg/ 7.
+Nation-Based Rankings will be sectioned here: Stanford/NYU/Virginia/Duke/Michigan/Berkeley/ Georgetown/Cornell/Northwestern/Vanderbilt and so on (The order of rank will be marshaled on the basis of USNWR law school rankings because of no meaningful data in this scheme of rating.
 In the cases of other countries as pertain to 8 and 9 below, the national or regional rankings of QS data may be utilized in identifying their specific ranking).
+8. Non-English Speaking Universities in the West 9.
+Asian Universities

-(Summary of Consultation) B-1 student finished the LL.M course, now is considering to attend PhD studies in law or SID.
-Because he focused on the research impact on the degree-based citation indicators than the faculty members, the above Research Impact Ranking (it is related with the rankings of LLM or MA in law and SID or Phd in law as combined - hence graduate programs in law -- and is considered as any most proximate data in considering quality of research doctorate program in law.
-It is because the pattern and structure of legal academia are close to be interwoven with both degrees) can have a share of 55 % as a factor and 15 % from the measure of faculty members based on the USNWR or QS rankings of law school and law subject.
+[Summary of Consultation] B-1 student finished the LL.M course, now is considering to attend PhD studies in law or SJD.
+Because he focused on the research impact on the degree-based citation indicators than the faculty members, the above Research Impact Ranking (it is related with the rankings of LLM or MA in law and SJD or PhD in law as combined - hence graduate programs in law -- and is considered as any most proximate data in considering the quality of research doctorate program in law.
+It is because the pattern and structure of legal academia are close to be interwoven with both degrees besides the major workforce of JD degree holders ) can have a share of 55 % as a factor and 15 % from the measure of faculty members based on the USNWR or QS rankings of law school and law subject.
 The remaining share can be composed of overall research capabilities of university such as NSF and the overall reputation of law schools (30% for their share to explain for the final ranking), which eventually yields the pro-choice ranking of consulted student.
-In this process, the attribute of research degree in law is contingent and volatile that the range or scale of distribution to be assigned with the score or value can be classed possibly at considerable margin (for example, the overall reputation of law schools may assign a value with one point in discrimination, such as 10 and 9, for the rankings 30 or 50 of USNW in margin; that could be wider in the case of QS considerations; the consulting process can be done with either option).
+In this process, the attribute of research degree in law is contingent and volatile that the range or scale of distribution to be assigned with the score can be classed possibly at considerable margin (for example, the overall reputation of law schools may assign a value with one point in discrimination, such as 10 and 9, for the rankings 30 or 50 of USNW in margin; that could be wider in the case of QS considerations; the consulting process can be done with either option).
 This concept is relevant with the intrinsic of studies of the research degree in law program and the GPAs or undergraduate academic credentials, often importantly referred to the law school admission and taught-based instruction, could significantly turn as less a factor for the new mode of scholarship on the research-based work.
-On the other hand, the citation and productivity of unit indicators in the RIR can be estimated in a range more closely.
+On the other hand, the citation and productivity of unit indicators in the above RIR can be estimated in a range more closely.